-Assam is surrounded by mountains ranges from almost every direction.
+Assam is surrounded by mountain ranges from almost every direction.
 There are foothills of the eastern Himalayas on the North, Purvanchal range on the East and South, and the hill range of Meghalaya on the West.
 A narrow border with West Bengal leads to the Siliguri corridor which is a 22-kilometer wide corridor that connects the seven sister states with the rest of India.
 The Brahmaputra is the most important river in the state.
 The river is a lifeline to the state but often causes disastrous floods during the monsoon season.

 History of Assam

-The late medieval Ahom Kingdom covered much of the present-day Assam.
+The late medieval Ahom Kingdom covered much of present-day Assam.
 The Kingdom was established in the 13th century by Sukaphaa who was a Shan prince from the Mong Mao.
 The Ahom Kingdom is known for successfully retaining its territory against the powerful Mughal invasions.

 Post-independence, the Assam state was bifurcated into Meghalaya, Mizoram, Arunachal Pradesh, and Nagaland at different points in time.

 The forest cover in the state is 28,312 which is 36.09 % percent of the total geographical area of the state.
 There are 7 National Parks in Assam.

 - Manas National Park- 500 sq km

 - Rajiv Gandhi Orang National Park- 78.81 sq km